-2. Remove the hex head screws attaching the underbody forward aeroshield and remove to gain access to the front parking lamp/turn signal assembly.

-3. Rotate the socket counterclockwise and remove from the lamp assembly.

-4. Carefully pull the bulb straight out of socket.
-Install the new bulb in reverse order.
+- 2. Remove the hex head screws attaching the underbody forward aeroshield and remove to gain access to the front parking lamp/turn signal assembly. - 3.
+Rotate the socket counterclockwise and remove from the lamp assembly. - 4.
+Carefully pull the bulb straight out of socket.